PRP Injections: what are they and what can they do for you?

 Platelet Rich Plasma, aka PRP, has been used in various clinical settings, including sports medicine and wound care.
 It is popularly known in the media, however, for its skin rejuvenation capabilities, proudly offered at SpaMedica in Toronto.

 In a nutshell, blood (plasma), contains red and white cells, and platelets.
-The latter contains growth factors and stem cells, which play a crucial role in our healing processes.
+The latter contains growth factors, which play a crucial role in our healing processes.
 PRP in dermatology is plasma with a platelet concentration 5 to 10 times higher than usual.
 If you’re wondering where PRP comes from, the answer is you!
-Following a preliminary consultation with Dr. Mulholland’s team of professionals, your blood is drawn and then spun in a centrifuge machine, which separates it into the platelet-poor layer; the “buffy coat,” which contains platelets, stem cells, and white blood cells; and red blood cells.
+Following a preliminary consultation with Dr. Mulholland’s team of professionals, your blood is drawn and then spun in a centrifuge machine, which separates it into the platelet-poor layer; the “buffy coat,” which contains platelets, and white blood cells; and red blood cells.
 The buffy coat (not to be confused with the famous vampire slayer) is your PRP-to-be!

 The vampire facial